© 2020 by Rabbi Dr. Zvi Aviner

 “And He Placed him in Eden to work it and watch it”

-If he wins, he keeps it.
+If he wins that trial, he keeps it.

-If he loses, he is driven out
+If he loses that trial, he would be driven out

 “And YHVH ELoKiM Commanded on the Adam, saying,